Expert advice on prevention and detection of these pesky pests

 “Sleep tight.
 Don’t let the bed bugs bite!”
-Who knew that someday that would actually be something you had to worry about?
+Ack.
+I can’t even wish my son good night anymore without feeling itchy!
 Sadly, bedbugs are all over the news these days, making appearances at summer camps, movie theaters, the Empire State Building, and retail stores like Abercrombie & Fitch, Hollister, and Victoria’s Secret.
-And, according to the Congressional Don't Let the Bed Bugs Bite Act of 2009, U.S. bedbug populations have increased by 500 percent in the past few years.
+And, according to the Congressional Don’t Let the Bed Bugs Bite Act of 2009, U.S. bedbug populations have increased by 500 percent in the past few years.